Amb. Huntsman: Trump-Putin meeting will be a 'conversation,' not a 'summit'

 On the issue of Crimea, Huntsman couldn’t say definitively that Trump wouldn’t side with Russia on the issue.
 Huntsman said “it’s highly unlikely” that Trump would change the U.S. position that Russia violated international law by annexing the country of Crimea in 2014.

-“The agenda is the president's,” Huntman said.
+“The agenda is the president's,” Huntsman said.
 “Everything will be his call but I think it’s highly unlikely that you’ll see any change in Crimea.”